Preparing For Brain Surgery

 Bill and I made light of the lead-up to him discovering he had sustained his first stroke, not least because he was a typical bloke response.
 But it underlines quite a serious point.
 If you suspect that you or someone else is having or has had a stroke, you have to seek medical attention as soon as possible.
 Fortunately, it didn’t have fatal consequences for Bill but that isn’t always the case.
 So the one thing I want people to take away is, if in doubt, get down to the hospital as soon as possible.

 Bill is quite chilled in talking about it now, but it doesn’t take away from what must have been a terrifying time for him and his family.
 Having said that Bill’s story is amazing.
 This is because of how Bill took full ownership of his own recovery and made sweeping changes to his life, health, and mindset.
 He went to work on himself and became a student of the mind and body.
 Because of his massive change in mindset and self-work, by the time of his third stroke, he was able to have the foresight and positivity to visualize himself walking again.

 He retrained his brain and visualize walking again 10 days before he actually swung his legs out of his bed for the first time.
 It’s no surprise that he halved his predict predicted recovery time as a result.
 What an inspiration.

 Make sure you check out Episode Two of my discussion with Bill coming up soon.

-If you like what I’m doing, please go out and share my message, share this podcast, leave a rating and review and reach out to me on Facebook or Instagram. using the hashtag improve yourself inspire others.
+If you like what I’m doing, please go out and share my message, share this podcast, leave a rating and review, and reach out to me on Facebook or Instagram. using the hashtag to improve yourself and inspire others.
 It’s so important that you leave a rating review.
 If you like what I’m doing.
-As it means me more people can find our podcast and benefit from the information we uncover with guests.
+As it means more people can find our podcast and benefit from the information we uncover with guests.

 Thanks for listening to the positive impact podcast. improve yourself. inspire others to get involved.
 Check us out at www.positive-impact-movement.com